I tried translating an entire Word document with the Cloud Translation API

 Creation is a long-running operation (LRO), so run it from the client library and wait for completion.

-Save the following code as setup_glossary.py and run it within the venv from §3.3.
+Save the following code as setup_glossary.py and run it with the venv from §3.3 still active.

 Full text of setup_glossary.py (click to expand)